 - (2) The legislature finds that the most successful education systems have robust, well-prepared educators and educator leaders, with ample and relevant mentoring and professional learning opportunities appropriate to their roles and career aspirations.
-Further, the legislature finds that cultivating a public common school system that focuses on the growth of educator knowledge, skills, and dispositions to help students perform at high levels not only supports better professional practice, but results in greater professional satisfaction for educators. - (3) Therefore, the legislature intends to expand upon successful educator induction and mentoring programs such as the beginning educator support team program, to create flexible options for recertification, and to streamline the teacher and principal evaluation program requirements for the highest performing educators. - Sec.
-302. RCW 28A.415.265 and 2016 c 233 s 11 are each amended 22 to read as follows: - BEGINNING EDUCATOR SUPPORT TEAM PROGRAM.
-(1) For the purposes of this section, a mentor is an educator who: Has ((achieved appropriate)) successfully completed training in assisting, coaching, and advising beginning principals, beginning teachers, or student teaching residents as defined by the office of the superintendent of public instruction((, such as national board certification or other specialized training)); has been selected using mentor standards developed by the office of the superintendent of public instruction; and is participating in ongoing mentor skills professional development. - (2) (a) The beginning educator support team program is established to provide professional development and ((mentor support)) mentoring for beginning ((educators)) principals, beginning teachers, and candidates in alternative route teacher certification programs under chapter 28A.660 RCW ((28A.660.040, and educators on probation under RCW 28A.405.100, to be composed of the beginning educator support team for beginning educators and continuous improvement coaching for educators on probation, as provided in this section)).
+Further, the legislature finds that cultivating a public common school system that focuses on the growth of educator knowledge, skills, and dispositions to help students perform at high levels not only supports better professional practice, but results in greater professional satisfaction for educators. - (3) The legislature acknowledges that a substantial step towards reducing the barriers of complicated and burdensome certification requirements was taken in chapter 26, Laws of 2017 by creating a flexible option for renewing teacher and administrator certificates.
+However, continued legislative review and refinement of the link between certification programs, effective pedagogy, and professional satisfaction is necessary to strengthen educator retention efforts. - (4) Further efforts can also focus on the improvement of working conditions within schools and school districts.
+The legislature intends to expand upon successful educator induction and mentoring programs such as the beginning educator support team program, and to streamline the teacher and principal evaluation program requirements for the highest performing educators.

+27 BEGINNING EDUCATOR SUPPORT

+Sec.
+302. RCW 28A.415.265 and 2016 c 233 s 11 are each amended 29 to read as follows:

+(1) For the purposes of this section, a mentor is an educator who: Has ((achieved appropriate)) successfully completed training in assisting, coaching, and advising beginning principals, beginning teachers, or student ((teaching residents)) teachers as defined by the office of the superintendent of public instruction((, such as national board certification or other specialized training)); has been selected using mentor standards developed by the office of the superintendent of public instruction; and is participating in ongoing mentor skills professional development.

+(2) (a) The beginning educator support team program is established to provide professional development and ((mentor support)) mentoring for beginning ((educators)) principals, beginning teachers, and candidates in alternative route teacher certification programs under chapter 28A.660 RCW ((28A.660.040, and educators on probation under RCW 28A.405.100, to be composed of the beginning educator support team for beginning educators and continuous improvement coaching for educators on probation, as provided in this section)).